 C. Definition of deprivation of liberty

 13. Migrants and members of their families may face different restrictions on their right to liberty and security, one of which is the deprivation of liberty as a result of having violated immigration laws in the State of transit or destination.
 The information gathered by the Committee indicates that at the global level, States have adopted different terminology for regulating immigration detention in both administrative and criminal laws.
-The Committee notes with concern that in different regions of the world, countries use different terms to refer to deprivation of liberty for immigration reasons or immigration detention, such as “filing and accommodation”, “detention” and “placement”.
-The renaming of “detention” is intended to prevent those measures from scrutiny, thus avoiding procedural safeguards that should be applied before and during any deprivation of liberty.
+The Committee notes with concern that in different regions of the world, countries use different terms to refer to deprivation of liberty for immigration reasons or immigration detention, such as “filing and accommodation”, “processing” and “placement”.
+The expression “detention” is rarely used, and its renaming is usually intended to prevent those measures from scrutiny, thus avoiding procedural safeguards that should be applied before and during any deprivation of liberty.

 14. The Committee therefore considers it necessary to clarify the concept of deprivation of liberty.
 Article 4 (2) of the Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment defines deprivation of liberty as any form of detention or imprisonment or the placement of a person in a public or private custodial setting which that person is not permitted to leave at will by order of any judicial, administrative or other authority.
 Such deprivation of liberty begins at the time of arrest and extends until the person is released.
 Irrespective of how that measure is defined in the immigration context or the reasons giving rise to it, if the measure results in restricting the liberty of migrant workers or members of their families, the Committee understands the measure to be a form of detention.

 15. In addition, the Committee considers that “detention for immigration reasons” or “immigration detention” refers to any situation in which a person is deprived of liberty on grounds related to his or her immigration status, regardless of the name or reason given for carrying out the deprivation of liberty, or the name of the facility or place where the person is being held while deprived of liberty.
-Accordingly, immigration detention includes the detention of migrants in prisons, police stations, immigration detention centres and other enclosed spaces, such as any international or transit areas at air, land and maritime ports.
+Accordingly, immigration detention includes the detention of migrants in prisons, police stations, immigration detention or reception centres and other enclosed spaces, such as any international or transit areas at air, land and maritime ports.

 D. Types of deprivation of liberty to which migrant workers and their families might be exposed